Licensing and Exploiting

 Note that there are also circumstances where a compulsory licence may be enforced by the State, for instance, as under the Broadcasting Act 1990 concerning the length of time for which broadcast music is played and the terms of payment for it.

 There are many mechanisms available to make the licensing of works easier to achieve.
 For instance, the Creative Commons licence has a set of defined terms that a user can quickly use to create a licence.
 By distributing the work under a Creative Commons licence, the copyright owner allows the public to freely re-use it under certain conditions, encouraging greater circulation and awareness of the work.

-The Copyright Hub also provides advice for creators, about how best to protect and commercially exploit their content.
 Typically, creators control the use of their work by joining a collecting society, like the Authors’ Licensing and Collecting Society (ALCS) or PRS for Music.
 These are membership societies that act on behalf of authors, composers and songwriters.
 The function of these societies is to collect fees and statutory payments from users of copyright works and distribute (after deducting a percentage administration charge) the revenue from fees amongst authors and other rightsholders.
 For example, libraries in the UK pay fees for photocopying to the Copyright Licensing Agency (CLA) which are then distributed via ALCS to the original author.
 The usage-based payments the copyright owner receives from the licensing or transfer of rights of a work are called royalties.

 Going for a Song tells the story of Tina and Ben, a music composer and a lyricist who create an original song and discuss how to market it.

 Terms and conditions are a set of rules.
 These rules generally form a contract between you, the user, and the service provider, whose website you are visiting.